TopSwagCode/AspNetCore.GRPC/README.md

     </ItemGroup>
 ```

 We can take a look at the code generated.
-Small part can be seen in screenshot below.
+Small part can be seen in the screenshot below.

 ![generated](assets/generated.png)